When you’re looking for a new service in Edmonton, where do you start your search?

 Google Ads is easy to learn, but challenging to master.
 This article is a great starting point to setup, create and launch your Google Ads campaign.

-Getting your business website on the first page of Google is one of the most effective methods for growing your health and wellness practice today.
+Getting your business website on the first page of Google is one of the most effective methods for growing your health and wellness practice in Edmonton.

 Google Ads provide the most immediate route, as you can get on the first page of Google on the first day.